 Remember: all dogs deserve a loving home and the vast majority can become well-trained.
 With the right pet-human match, some TLC, and good guidance, most doggos are right at home with their human families.

-No matter the breed, pet insurance is a need
+No matter the dog breed, pet insurance is a need

+Whether you’ve added one of the kindest dog breeds to your home or not, pet insurance can give you peace of mind.
 If in doubt, check in with a local vet for expert advice when bringing home an adopted dog.
 Discuss with them any concerns about your new furry friend.
-If you have pet insurance from PD Insurance, you won’t have to worry about the vet bills… just the cuddles!
+If you have pet insurance you won’t have to worry about the vet bills… just the cuddles!